 From grade 4 upwards we mix our classes between:

-- Robotics Competitions like Robofest; FLL; WRO and DestructoBots
+- Design and program robots to solve specific tasks for competitions like Robofest; FLL; WRO and DestructoBots

 Our main purpose is to create a healthy understanding of all the aspects of robotics without trying to specialize too much on just one area.
 We believe that by giving them the exposure to try out all of the different aspects, they will be much more motivated and inspired to try out subjects like Mathematics and Science in school and even be more motivated to become scientists and engineers.